cn-uofbasel/indigenous_community_networks/collaboration_plan.md

 ![territory map](/imgs/balaio_final.jpg)

-### Communal organization
+### Communal organization and initial results

 ![povo tukano](/imgs/povo-tukano-4.png)

 Bartolomeu, Maria and Carlos are village leaders at the Balaio Indigenous Territory and are collaborating with Naiara, who lives in Brasilia, on a project to promote food-sovereignty within their communities.
 Bartolomeu lives at the Balaio village, the largest of the territory and the only one that has access to Internet through a government satellite connection.
 Maria and Carlos live on villages that are 20Km away from Balaio village through a very badly maintained dirt road, which makes it hard for them to get together and collaborate on the different parts of the project.

-In 2021, Luandro visited the village as part of first meeting to initiate a project with Nova Era to bring Internet connectivity to the villages, with funding coming from third-parties.
-During that visit a spontaneous project to connect the 3 villages using LoRa communication was initiated following informal conversations about the capabilities of using LoRa nodes.
-This project did succeed in providing text communication for organization purposes.
-In addition, the design of the infrastructure was done to provide additional services such as educational content for children in the village.
+In 2021, Luandro visited the village as part of a first meeting to initiate a project with Nova Era to bring Internet connectivity to the villages, with funding coming from third-parties.
+During that visit a spontaneous project to connect the 3 villages using LoRa communication was initiated, following informal conversations about the capabilities of using LoRa nodes.
+This project did succeed in showing a proof-of-concept of text communication for organization purposes.
+In addition, solar-powered nodes providing additional services such as educational content for children in the village were installed in all three villages.

 However, some initial requirements such as allowing all villages to connect to the Internet could not be achieved during that visit.
+Also, the LoRa node in Balaio failed in the field: there were not other redundant path for connectivity and this therefore LoRa connectivity to Balaio was broken for the other two villages.
+Finally, there was no database to store messages when the receivers are not online at the time of sending.

+**Requirements (2nd Phase):**

+- Finish Internet bridge to connect with Brasilia (major city with collaborators)
+- Add redundant nodes to keep connectivity in the presence of failures
+- Add support for storing messages in transit (Meshtastic DB prototyped, could also work with SSB)

+### Extending connectivity to other villages

 Jonas, Jacinta and Cleide are also part of the territory, and leaders of much smaller neighboring villages.
-Like most indigenous peoples in the territory they live of the land, planting, hunting and gathering, and they receive financial assistance from the state, in the order of about 40 Euros per family per month.
+Like most indigenous peoples in the territory they live off the land, planting, hunting and gathering, and they receive financial assistance from the state, in the order of about 40 Euros per family per month.
 They are also interested in connecting to the existing infrastructure.
 Unfortunately, the 2021 project did not have enough funding to also connect their village and the total cost of ownership, partially driven by the larger solar infrastructure required to provided additional services, made replication of similar a similar setup out of reach for their local means.
 Because they do not have similar connectivity, they are mostly left out of organizational processes organized by the three other villages.

-During the actual deployment, Alexandre, a boy from one of the villages who has a keen interest for technology but never used a computer in his life, followed the installation crew for some of the setups, and learned how to setup the all hardware.
+During the deployment of the initial project, Alexandre, a boy from one of the villages who has a keen interest for technology but never used a computer in his life, followed the installation crew for some of the setups, and learned how to setup the all hardware.
 However, he wouldn't know how to install the software  to setup new nodes, even if the other villages could buy the equipment.

 **Requirements:**

-- Inter-territory communication
-- Outside connectivity with Brasilia (major city with collaborators)
-- More nodes that are financially accessible
-- Work model for scaling self-deployment (self-configuration)
+    - Add additional connectivity between the different villages, including those that were not connected in the first phase, with additional nodes
+    - Make nodes cheaper (possibly accepting intermittent connectivity)
+    - Figure out a process to provide ready-to-deploy hardware
+    - Enable field updates of Meshstastic, Tremola, and Pub/ssb-servers

 ### Keeping in touch with family